llenroc/Agenda/README.md

 Agenda is a stand-alone executable (requires .NET Framework 4.5) You can download either the [EXE](https://github.com/BellaCode/Agenda/blob/master/latest/BellaCodeAgenda.exe?raw=true) or the [ZIP](https://github.com/BellaCode/Agenda/blob/master/latest/BellaCodeAgenda.zip?raw=true).

+*Important*:Be sure to unblock your downloaded  EXE or ZIP before running it.

 Features
 ------
 - Smart start time entry